 When a memory leak occurs, a fault somewhere in the program fails to inform the computer that the dynamic memory is done with.

-Another issue can be an application which uses more RAM than usual, causing your computer to slow down and making it difficult to perform even the most basic of tasks.
+Another issue can be an application that uses more RAM than usual, causing your computer to slow down and making it difficult to perform even the most basic of tasks.

 It’s not just applications that can cause a memory leak though.
-Experts at Microsoft Forums have recognised a Windows 10 process, known as “noskrnl.exe,” to be a cause of memory leak.
+Experts at Microsoft Forums have recognized a Windows 10 process, known as “noskrnl.exe,” to be a cause of memory leak.

 It can be hardware drivers, background system processes, native and third-party applications, or even Windows itself.

-With RAM being a volatile memory which clears itself when powered down, you would think the simple solution was to switch off the computer.
+With RAM being a volatile memory that clears itself when powered down, you would think the simple solution was to switch off the computer.